jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 (2) A general meeting is either an annual general meeting or extraordinary general meeting.

 ### 89 Requirement for annual general meeting
-(1) The first annual general meeting of a body corporate must be held as soon as practicable and in any event within 6 months after the date of the deposit of a unit plan or after the settlement date of the first sale of a unit, whichever is the later.
+(1) The first annual general meeting of a body corporate must be held as soon as practicable, and in any event within 6 months after the earlier of the following dates:
+  (a) the date of the deposit of the unit plan:
+  (b) the date of the settlement of the first sale of a unit.
 (2) At the first annual general meeting the body corporate must nominate and elect a chairperson in accordance with the regulations.
 (3) Subsequent annual general meetings must be held once every calendar year and not later than 15 months after the previous annual general meeting.